hashicorp/terraform/website/source/docs/providers/google/r/compute_instance_group.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

-* `network` - The network the instance group is in.

 * `self_link` - The URI of the created resource.